 The iniquity with which our author charges his Queen in the closing (dark-lady) sonnets, begins to be revealed in line 4 as we remember that Elizabeth was notoriously indecisive (history recalls many examples of this).
 While a fair perspective of our author is symbolised by the words ‘Nothing truer than truth’ (his personnel motto) while conversely we see that following broken promises by Elizabeth – particularly in respect of Henry Wriothesley’s upbringing, that she became ‘a false woman’ subject to bouts of “shifting change”, characteristics completely in line with her fabled indecision.

-Biologically speaking – nobody was more royal than Henry Wriothesley and in my work “With the Breath thou Giv’st and Tak’st” I explain in detail how this is so, as our great author proudly amplifies the Godly qualities of his princely son in (S.33) while alluding to ‘The son of heaven’ in the final line, while we recall Christ died when 33 years old.
-Our author believed all princes were divinely ordained in heaven – while he was one of five siblings himself (proof of this given in my article) one of these being his ‘Envious’ half-brother Robert Devereux the 2nd Earl of Essex.
+Biologically speaking – nobody was more royal than Henry Wriothesley and in my work “With the Breath thou Giv’st and Tak’st” I explain in detail how this is so, as our great author proudly amplifies the Godly qualities of his princely son in (S.33) while alluding to ‘The son of heaven’ in the final line, as we recall Christ died when 33 years of age.
+Our author believed all princes divinely ordained in heaven – while he was one of five siblings himself (proof of this given in my article) one of these being his ‘Envious’ half-brother Robert Devereux – 2nd Earl of Essex.

-In multiplying 3 x 3 we arrive at the Christian figure ‘9’ which may be seen as a symbol of Christ – which when revealed in Roman numerals ‘IX’ we find the Greek initials of ‘Iesous Christos’, while remarkably in line ‘IX’ of (S.33) we encounter a pun on the word ‘sunne’ meaning “my Sun one” (my Godly son), while observing the last line – inevitably we learn this three month old infant is stained with bastardy – as we find his mother Elizabeth:
+In multiplying 3 x 3 we arrive at the Christian figure ‘9’ a symbol of Jesus Christ – which when seen in Roman numerals ‘IX’ are his Greek initials ‘Iota’ & ‘Chi’ = Ιησούς Χριστός.
+Then, remarkably in line ‘IX’ of (S.33) we encounter a pun on the word ‘sunne’ meaning “my Sun one” (my Godly son), while observing the last line – inevitably we learn this three month old infant is stained with bastardy – as we find his mother Elizabeth:

 “Stealing unseen to west with this disgrace”.